Kurento/kurento/source/mastering/kurento_utils_js.rst

 * **options** : It is a group of parameters and they are optional.
 It is a json object.

    * *localVideo*: Video tag in the application for the local stream.
    * *remoteVideo*: Video tag in the application for the remote stream.
    * *videoStream*: Provides an already available video stream that will be used instead of using the media stream from the local webcam.
    * *audioStreams*: Provides an already available audio stream that will be used instead of using the media stream from the local microphone.
    * *mediaConstraints*: Defined the quality for the video and audio
-   * *connectionConstraints*: Defined the connection constraint according with browser like googIPv6, DtlsSrtpKeyAgreement, ...
+   * *connectionConstraints*: Defined the connection constraint according with browser like googIPv6, DtlsSrtpKeyAgreement...
    * *peerConnection*: Use a peerConnection which was created before
    * *sendSource*: Which source will be used